milleratotago/Cupid/README.md

 [6] Installation
 ------------------------------------------------------------

-The easiest way to install Cupid is to download the MATLAB toolbox file Cupid.mltbx and then let MATLAB itself manage the installation.
+The easiest way to install Cupid is to download the latest version of the MATLAB toolbox file Cupid*.mltbx and then let MATLAB itself manage the installation.
 In a Windows environment, simply double-click the toolbox file, and a MATLAB will start and guide you through the installation.

-Copyright (C) 2018-2019 Jeffrey Owen Miller
+Copyright (C) 2018-2022 Jeffrey Owen Miller

       This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by